phasedOut/chambara/Assets/MeleeWeaponTrail/README.txt

 Tip: Make sure to set your trail texture's wrap mode to clamp in the import settings.

-If you make improvements to the code, we encourage you to contribute to the Unity Developer Community Wiki Site! http://unifycommunity.com/wiki/index.php?title=MeleeWeaponTrail
+If you make improvements to the code, we encourage you to contrjjibute to the Unity Developer Community Wiki Site! http://unifycommunity.com/wiki/index.php?title=MeleeWeaponTrail

 Credits: